PhpGt/Database/README.md

 # Database API organisation.

-Encloses your application's database scripts within a simple and standardised interface, separating database access from your page logic.
+Encloses your application's database scripts within a simple and standardised interface, separating database access from your application logic.

-The first parameter to any database functions is always the query name, which represents a query file on disk.
+The first parameter to any database functions is always the query name, which represents a query file on disk - either a raw SQL file or a PHP representation of a query using [SqlBuilder][sqlbuilder].

 ***